-a) Chapter Tests (40%): Throughout the quarter, four in-class tests will be administered to assess your knowledge of the readings, lecture content, and class discussions.
-The format of the tests will be multiple choice.
+a) Chapter Tests (40%): Throughout the quarter, 10'qwdfgh tests will be administered online to assess your knowledge of the readings, lecture content, and class discussions.
+The format of the tests will be multiple choice and short answer.
+The lowest chapter test score will be dropped.

-Chapter tests will be administered during quiz sections.
-Due to the large size of this class, make-up tests, where appropriate, will be scheduled only for students with suitable verification of the circumstance (e.g. serious illness, previously scheduled university-sponsored activity).
-This documentation must be presented in a timely manner.
+Due to the large size of this class, make-up tests, where appropriate, will be scheduled only for reasonable circumstances (e.g. serious illness, previously scheduled university-sponsored activity).
+This circumstance must be communicated to the instructor or TA in a timely manner.
 Please see the UW policy directory on examinations.
 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW's policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy.
-Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form.
+Accommodations Request form.